-BMP: Branch Manager Proficiency Exam CIM: Canadian Investment Manager designation CA: Chartered Accountant CSC: Canadian Securities Course Exam CCO: Chief Compliance Officer EMP: Exempt Market Products Exam CCOQ: Chief Compliance Officers Qualifying Exam IFIC: Investment Funds in Canada Course CFA: CFA Charter MFDC: Mutual Funds Dealer Compliance Exam CGA : Certified General Accountant Exam/Partners, Directors PDO: Officers', Partners' and Directors' and Senior Officers Course Exam CMA: Certified Management Accountant SRP: Sales Representative Proficiency Exam

-CIF: Canadian Investment Funds Course Exam
+BMP: Branch Manager Proficiency Exam CIM: Canadian Investment Manager designation CA: Chartered Accountant CSC: Canadian Securities Course Exam CCO: Chief Compliance Officer EMP: Exempt Market Products Exam CCOQ: Chief Compliance Officers Qualifying Exam IFIC: Investment Funds in Canada Course CFA: CFA Charter MFDC: Mutual Funds Dealer Compliance Exam CGA : Certified General Accountant Exam/Partners, Directors PDO: Officers', Partners' and Directors' and Senior Officers Course Exam CMA: Certified Management Accountant SRP: Sales Representative Proficiency Exam CIF : Canadian Investment Funds Course Exam

+Investment dealer

+Dealing representative CCO

+Proficiency requirements set by IIROC Proficiency requirements set by IIROC

+Mutual fund dealer

-Investment dealer Dealing representative ссо Proficiency requirements set by IIROC Proficiency requirements set by IIROC Mutual fund deal er Dealing representative ссо One of these five options: On ne of these two options: 1.
-2. CIF CSC 1.
-CIF, CSC or IFIC; and PDO, MFDC or CCOQ and 12 months of relevant securities industry experience in the 36-month period before applying for registration 3.
-IFIC 2.
-CCO requirements - portfolio manager or exempt from these under sectionsubsection 16.9(2) 4.
-CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration 5.
-Advising representative requirements - portfolio manager or exempt from these under sectionsubsection 16.10(1)
+Dealing representative ссо One of these five options: One of these two options: 1.
+CIF 1.
+CIF, CSC or IFIC; and PDO, MFDC or 2.
+CSC CCOQ and 12 months of relevant securities industry experience in the 36- month period before applying for 3.
+IFIC registration 4.
+CFA Charter and 12 months of relevant securities industry experience in the 36- month period before applying for registration CCO requirements - portfolio manager or exempt from these under subsection 16.9(2) 5.
+Advising representative requirements - portfolio manager or exempt from these under subsection 16.10(1)

 Exempt market dealer

 Dealing representative ссо

-On e of these four options: On e of these two options:
+One of these four options: One of these two options:

-1. 2.
-3. 4.
-CSC EMP CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration Advising representative requirements - portfolio 1.
-PDO or CCOQ and EMP or CSC and 12 months of relevant securities industry experience in the 36-month period before applying for registration CCO requirements - portfolio manager or exempt from these under sectionsubsection 16.9(2)
+CSC EMP CFA Charter and 12 months of relevant securities industry experience in the 36- month period before applying for registration Advising representative requirements - portfolio manager or exempt from these under subsection 16.10(1) 2.
+CCO requirements - portfolio manager or exempt from these under subsection 16.9(2)

-manager or exempt from these under sectionsubsection 16.10(1)

-Scholarship pla n de aler
+Scholarship pla an dealer

 Dealing representative ссо

-SRP, BMP, and PDO or CCOQ and 12 months of relevant security industry experience in the 36-month period before applying for registration
+SRP, BMP, and PDO or CCOQ and 12 month of relevant security industry experience in the 36-month period before applying for registration

-Restricted dealer
+Restricted o lealer

 Dealing representative ссо

-Re gulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis
+Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis

-Portfolio manager Advising representative Associate advising representative ссо One of these two options: One of these two options: One of these three options: CFA and 12 months of relevant investment management experience in the 36-month period before applying for registration CIM and 48 months of relevant investment management experience (12 months gained in the 36-month period before applying for registration) Level 1 of the CFA and 24 months of relevant investment management experience CIM and 24 months of relevant investment management experience CSC except if the individual has the CFA or CIM designation, PDO or CCOQ, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Québec or the equivalent in a foreign jurisdiction, and: 36 months of relevant securities experience working at an investment dealer, registered adviser or investment fund manager, or 36 months providing professional services to the securities industry and 12 months working at a registered dealer, registered adviser or investment fund manager, for a total of 48 months CSC except if the individual has the CFA or CIM designation, PDO or CCOQ and five years working
+Portfolio manager Advising representative Associate advising representative ссо One of these two options: One of these two options: One of these three options: CFA and 12 months of relevant investment management experience in the 36-month period before applying for registration CIM and 48 months of months of relevant investment management 1.
+CSC except if the individual has the CFA or CIM designation, PDO or CCOQ, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Québec or the equivalent in a foreign